wwjiang007/hbase-indexer/README.md

 ## Building the binary distribution

-Use the following command to build the binary distribution (.tar.gz):
+Use the following command to build the binary distribution (.tar.gz & rpm):

-    mvn -DskipTests install assembly:assembly
+    mvn -DskipTests -Pdist install

 ## Getting Started